This week’s episode of Communio Sanctorum is titled, “God’s Consul .”

-I think I’ve made it pretty clear that there was no one day that the church transitioned from being the Apostolic church into the Roman Catholic Church.
+There was no one day the Church transitioned from being the Apostolic church into the Roman Catholic Church.
 It was a slow, steady series of events that saw the Roman bishop be looked at as the mostly undisputed leader of the western church.
-I say “mostly undisputed” because while the eastern church as centered in Constantinople, Antioch & Alexandria honored the Rome bishop as first among equals, there were nearly always a handful of western bishops who esteemed the lead pastor at Rome in much the same way.
+I say “mostly undisputed” because while the eastern church centered in Constantinople, Antioch & Alexandria honored Rome’s bishop as first among equals, there were always a handful of western bishops who esteemed the lead pastor at Rome in much the same way.
 They didn’t see their role as the bishop of their city as in any way under a Roman pope’s authority.

 An ultra-simple definition then of Roman Catholicism is that branch of the Christian Faith that embodies the early creeds of the church, as it coalesced in Europe, led by the church at & Bishop of Rome.
 As the generations passed, Roman Catholicism would take on much additional doctrine to that embodied in the early creeds.
 That doctrine was most often decided by the Roman bishop, whose power and authority grew so that he replaced the Councils.

 When he died in 604, worn out after 30 years of hard work, his epitaph proclaimed him “God’s Consul.”
-An appropriate description of the man who’ spent his life & career wholly in God’s service but wielding both secular & spiritual power like one of the ancient a Roman senatorial rulers.
+An appropriate description of the man who’ spent his life and career wholly in God’s service but wielding both secular and spiritual power like one of the ancient Roman rulers.